lantins/resque-parallel-limit/README.md

 In this example our jobs perform several network related tasks such as pinging or sending data.

-Every job requires the first argument to be `ip_address`.
+  * Each job has `ip_address` as its first argument.

-A maximum of 4 jobs may run in parallel for the same ip_address.
+  * A maximum of 4 jobs may run in parallel for the same ip_address.

     # setup in a module so we can impose the limit across multiple jobs.
     module IPAddrParallelLimit